-Domestic energy costs for the year ended March 31, 2021 were \$1,690 million, \$9 million (or 1 per cent) higher than the prior fiscal year.
-The increase was primarily due to higher purchases from Independent Power Producers (IPPs) largely due to higher deliveries from hydro and wind IPPs.
-This was partially offset by lower Non-Treaty Storage and Co-ordination agreements costs due to higher net water releases in the current year compared to net water storage in the prior year.
-Under the Non-Treaty Storage and Co-ordination agreements, storage of water at the Kinbasket Reservoir (Arrow Lakes) results in costs while releases of water downstream to the United States result in recoveries to BC Hydro.
+Domestic energy costs for the year ended March 31, 2022 were \$1.94 billion, \$246 million (or 15 per cent) higher than the prior fiscal year.
+The increase in costs was primarily due to higher purchases from Independent Power Producers (IPPs) driven by higher energy deliveries mainly from two IPPs due to changes to their operations in the current year that increased the amount of energy available for sale to BC Hydro as well as an increased number of IPPs in operations in the current year.
+There were also higher Non-Treaty Storage and Co-ordination agreements costs due to fewer net water releases in the current year compared to higher net water releases in the prior year.